By Craig // February 1, 2013 // 15 Comments

 After a day on Kata we recommend you head up the hill for a sunset drink at the “After Beach Bar”.
 Just don’t do what we did and choose the cloudiest day of your trip to watch the sunset.

 On arrival I didn’t take to Surin much, but it grew on me.
-It’s the smallest of the four beaches and whilst full of beach chairs and umbrellas, it’s quite scenic actually with lots of colours going on.
+It’s the smallest of the four best beaches in Phuket and whilst full of beach chairs and umbrellas, it’s quite scenic actually with lots of colours going on.

 We ended up spending a whole day at Surin swimming in the ocean, chilling on the beach chairs, getting a great Thai massage (400 baht), and grabbing a delicious cheap lunch from the street carts nearby.